Dispersive decay of small data solutions for the KdV equation: Introduction

 \begin{remark} For part (a) we only use the small Besov norm, without the decay in the second term in \eqref{strongsmallness}.
 But even adding this decay, it is still possible have infinitely many negative eigenvalues.
-The parts (c) and (d) of the above proposition clarify the additional decay which would be needed in order to have finitely many eigenvalues. \end{remark} \begin{proof} a) To show the lowest eigenvalue is at least $- \epsilon^2$ we need the inequality
+The parts (c) and (d) of the above proposition clarify the additional decay which would be needed in order to have finitely many eigenvalues.
+Part c) has been proven by Seto \cite{MR0340846}.
+We provide a short elementary argument. \end{remark} \begin{proof} a) To show the lowest eigenvalue is at least $- \epsilon^2$ we need the inequality

 Here we use only the Besov norm $B^{-\frac12,\epsilon}_{2,\infty}$ for $u$ which guarantees that

 and

 Now we use the Littlewood-Paley trichotomy to estimate the left hand side,